-SHARP is a recognition program administered by DLS for smaller, high-hazard employers who operate exemplary safety and health programs.
-SHARP rewards businesses with exemplary programs by removing their company's name from OSHA's Programmed Inspection Schedule.
+Safety and Health Achievement Recognition Program (SHARP) is a recognition program administered by the Massachusetts Department of Labor Standards’ (DLS) OSHA Consultation Program for smaller, high-hazard employers who operate exemplary safety and health programs.
+SHARP rewards businesses with exemplary programs by removing the company's name from federal OSHA's Programmed Inspection Schedule.

 Becoming a SHARP company takes commitment and dedication as indicated in the requirements below.
-A single consultation visit does not automatically make you a SHARP member.
+A single consultation visit does not automatically make your company a SHARP member.

 Employers requesting SHARP must meet the following criteria:

-• Be a fixed work site (construction companies not eligible)
+• Be at a fixed work site (construction companies not eligible).

-• Have the lost workday injury and illness rate and Total Recordable Case Rate at levels below the national average for their industry SIC.
+• Have their lost workday injury and illness rate and Total Recordable Case (TRC) Rate below the national average for their industry NAICS Code.

-• Agree to comprehensive safety and health consultative visits and to correct all hazards identified by the State Consultants.
-Agree to follow-up visits by the State Consultants.
+• Agree to comprehensive safety and health consultative visits and to correct all hazards identified by the DLS Consultants.
+Agree to follow-up visits by the DLS Consultants.

 • Involve employees in the development, operation, and improvement of all elements of the workplace safety and health program.